5amch3n/alltobid/README.md

 # alltobid
-I'm posting 4-digit IDs prior to each month's bid, and bidnumbers afterwards.
+I'm gonna put two files in this repository: version.txt and app.asar